PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Experiments

 \subsection{Shape Classification}

-We evaluate PointNorm on shape classification tasks, using two benchmark datasets.
-The first benchmark is ModelNet40 \cite{wu20153d} dataset, a synthetic dataset with 40 classes, 9,843 training samples, and 581 testing samples.
-The second benchmark is ScanobjectNN \cite{uy2019revisiting} dataset, a real-world dataset with 15 classes, 2,321 training samples, and 581 testing samples.
+We evaluate PointNorm on shape classification tasks using two benchmark datasets.
+The first benchmark is ModelNet40 \cite{wu20153d}, a synthetic dataset with 40 classes, 9,843 training samples, and 581 testing samples.
+The second benchmark is ScanobjectNN \cite{uy2019revisiting}, a real-world dataset with 15 classes, 2,321 training samples, and 581 testing samples.

-We show the experiment results for shape classification in Table \ref{tab:Shape_Class} \footnote{PointMLP's result on ModelNet40 dataset are taken from PointMLP's official code repository: https://github.com/ma-xu/pointMLP-pytorch/issues/1.
-RepSurf reports accuracy on both ModelNet40 and ScanObjectNN.
-However, its code and pretrained model for ModelNet40 are missing.
-Therefore, we remove RepSurf's result on ModelNet40 from the table and indicate it is unavailable.}.
-On ScanObjectNN dataset, PointNorm has the best OA of 86.8\% and the best mAcc of 85.6\%.
-Notably, PointNorm surpasses the recent state-of-the-art PointMLP by 1.4\% for OA and 1.7\% for mAcc.
-On ModelNet40 dataset, PointNorm has the best mAcc of 91.3\% and the second-best OA of 93.7\%, only 0.1\% less than the recent state-of-the-art CurveNet (93.8\%).
-However, we note that the train speed of PointNorm (58.2 samples/second) is approximately 2 times faster than CurveNet (20.8 samples/second), and the test speed of PointNorm (140.0 samples/second) is more than 8 times faster than CurveNet (15.0 samples/second).
-In point cloud analysis, where computational efficiency is of significant priority \cite{guo2020deep}, The clear advantage in train and test speed should be more critical than the 0.1\% gap for OA.
+We show the experiment results for shape classification in Table \ref{tab:Shape_Class} \footnote{RepSurf reports accuracy on both ModelNet40 and ScanObjectNN.
+However, its code and pre-trained model for ModelNet40 are missing.
+Therefore, we report RepSurf's result on ModelNet40 as unavailable.}.
+For both ModelNet40 and ScanObjectNN, PointNorm has the best OA and mAcc.
+Notably, on ScanObjectNN, PointNorm surpasses the previous state-of-the-art PointMLP by 1.4\% in OA and 1.7\% in mAcc.
+The lightweight version PointNorm-Tiny has the smallest \#Params and the best testing speed yet still delivers strong results, surpassing recent state-of-the-arts like PRANet \cite{cheng2021net} and DRNet \cite{qiu2021dense}.

-As mentioned in Subsection \ref{PointNorm-Tiny}, the introduction of PointNorm-Tiny aims to enhance the training and testing speed and, more importantly, reduce the number of parameters.
-It is worth mentioning that PointNorm-Tiny has the smallest number of parameters (0.68M), the best test speed (420.0 samples/second), and the second-best train speed (196.4 samples/second).
-Although it is lightweight and computationally efficient, PointNorm-Tiny delivers promising results on ModelNet40 and ScanObjectNN, surpassing recent state-of-the-art methods like PRANet \cite{cheng2021net} and DRNet \cite{qiu2021dense}.